Factorial Schur functions and the Yang-Baxter equation: The Dual Cauchy Identity

 By Theorem \ref{icerepn}, we have

-It remains to identify $Z_\la^{\text{top}}$.
+It remains to identify $Z_\lambda^{\text{top}}$.
 To do this, we perform the following operation to the top part of our system.
 We flip all spins that lie on a vertical strand, and then reflect the system about a horizontal axis.
-As a consequence, we have changed the six-vertex system that produces the partition function $Z_\la^{\text{top}}$ into a system with more familiar boundary conditions, namely with positive spins along the left and bottom, negative spins along the right hand side, and along the top row we have negative spins in those columns labelled $\lahat_i+m-i+1$.
+As a consequence, we have changed the six-vertex system that produces the partition function $Z_\lambda^{\text{top}}$ into a system with more familiar boundary conditions, namely with positive spins along the left and bottom, negative spins along the right hand side, and along the top row we have negative spins in columns $\hat\lambda_i+m-i+1$.
+The Boltzmann weights for this transformed system are (since $t=1$)